 Of course not, I was enjoying an incredible two week backpacking journey around the incredible country of Turkey.
 My parents flew out for my birthday and we decided to spend it in Cappadoccia.
 When you’re in a location that’s as amazing as Cappadoccia, who wouldn’t want to capture it.
 Don’t let negative people put you down for getting that ‘cliché’ photo – I do what I want to do!
 Some of my non-travel blogger friends had never seen Cappadocia before, and I must have received SO many messages on my personal account about my stay here!

-I hope this has been helpful if you’re planning on heading to the amazing town of Göreme and Cappadocia.
-Feel free to ask any further questions in the comments section below!
+I hope this has been helpful if you’re planning on heading to witness a Cappadocia sunrise.
+I’ve written a full detailed guide to this beautiful here, but feel free to ask any further questions in the comments section below!

 If you’ve enjoyed this post, feel free to share using the below links!